reznok/Spring4Shell-POC/README.md

 ## Notes

-As of this writing, the container (possibly just Tomcat) must be restarted between exploitations.
-I'm actively trying to resolve this, PRs/DMs [@Rezn0k](https://twitter.com/rezn0k) are welcome!
+**Fixed!** ~~As of this writing, the container (possibly just Tomcat) must be restarted between exploitations.
+I'm actively trying to resolve this.~~

+Re-running the exploit will leave create a new artifact of {old_filename}_.jsp.

+PRs/DMs [@Rezn0k](https://twitter.com/rezn0k) are welcome for improvements!

 ## Credits

-Big shout out to [@esheavyind](https://twitter.com/esheavyind) for help on building a PoC.
+- [@esheavyind](https://twitter.com/esheavyind) for help on building a PoC.
 Check out their writeup at: https://gist.github.com/esell/c9731a7e2c5404af7716a6810dc33e1a
+- [@LunaSecIO](https://twitter.com/LunaSecIO) for improving the documentation and exploit
+- [@rwincey](https://twitter.com/rwincey) for making the exploit replayable without requiring a Tomcat restart